 Take Rest Days

 Don’t overlook the importance of a rest day.
 “If you are working out at high intensities, you must take multiple rest days a week for your body to recover so that it can continue to perform at those intensity levels,” says Mulgrew.
 Why?
-Exercising adds stress to the body, and too much of it is not a good thing—and can even have an adverse effect—including weight gain and anxiety.
+Exercising adds stress to the body, and too much of it is not a good thing—and can even have an adverse effect—including anxiety.
 “Even professional athletes take rest days,” she points out, “I work out three, no more than four days a week.
 Resting doesn't mean that you don't get out of bed, but you should schedule at least one-to-two days a week that you let your body truly recover.”

 Yes, your diet can impact recovery post-workout.
 “Adequate protein intake is a necessity to recover from strenuous exercise,” says Carr.
 He suggests striving to include a protein source at every meal to ensure you are getting enough to rebuild your muscles.